LMAX-Exchange/puppet-networking-example/README.md

 ```

 It took the engineers a some time to add the Bonding configuration to every machine.
 A few mistakes
 were made but corrected.
-The Hiera data is starting to be difficult to manage.
+The Hiera data is starting to be annoying to work with because there's a lot of it.

 We're now at about (18 x 26 x 2) 1000 lines of networking information in Hiera.